maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

      /qtype_stack/samplequestions/

-The currently sample questions are in English.
+The sample questions are in English.

 We would encourage colleagues to release their materials under a creative commons licence.